nx10/httpgd/docs/api-documentation.md

 hgd_state()
 ```

-Will respond with a list object including fields containig `host`, `port` and security `token` of the server.
+Will respond with a list object including fields containing `host`, `port` and security `token` of the server.

 ### From HTTP